The Sneffels Traverse – Day 4

 Morning Coffee

 Our fourth and final day on the Sneffels Traverse took us 8.1 miles from the Ridgway Hut to Ouray.
-We skipped staying at Burn Hut for another night as it was only 4.1 miles away.
+We skipped staying at Burn Hut for an additional night as it was only 4.1 miles away.
 With the final hike being mostly downhill and not too long, we voted for a later start…8:30 am.

 As usual, Tina was the first one up.
 She turned on the propane and got the water boiling.
 Normally, we would have left the propane on overnight, but there was a leak outside the cabin.
 Given a leak can cause an explosion and even emit carbon monoxide in certain instances, I, being the worry wart, turned it off.